You can save money, time and stress by commuting on two-wheels.

 We recently ran a survey which found that the average British commuter will spend over £48,000 across their working lifetime – just to get to work.

 Over two thirds of Brits drive, despite the spiralling costs incurred: the car itself, petrol, tax, insurance, MOT’s and maintenance.
-Rail fares have increased twice as much as wages and inflation over the past decade.
+Even with a decrease in passengers, rail fares are set to increase by 1.6% by January 2021.

 Motorbikes are cheaper to buy, run and maintain.
 In an ideal world, we’d all cycle but motorbikes can offer a good balance between speed and cost.

+Staring at brake lights when you’ve already slept through your alarm is enough to push anyone over the edge.
 One of the great benefits of commuting on two wheels is the option to filter in and out of traffic.
-Staring at break lights when you’ve already slept through your alarm is enough to push anyone over the edge.

 Riding a motorbike is one of the least stressful ways of traveling to work, alongside walking and riding a bicycle.